daniel-le97/pocketbase-libsql/README.md

 ```
 Available targets:
+ patch-go-libsql      Patch go-libsql for darwin_amd64
  run                  Run the application based on the current OS
  check-deps           Check if required dependencies (Zig and Go) are installed
- install-zig          Install Zig using ZVM (a Zig version manager written in Go)
+ install-zig          Install Zig using ZVM
- check_and_create_dir Check if the output directory exists, and create it if necessary
+ release              Create a GitHub release and upload binaries
- build                Build the application for the specified target or will default to the current OS
+ build                Build the application for the current OS using the default CC compiler
  zig-build            Build the application using Zig (use this for cross-compilation)
  linux-arm            Build the application for Linux ARM64
  linux-amd            Build the application for Linux AMD64
  darwin-amd           Build the application for macOS AMD64
  darwin-arm           Build the application for macOS ARM64
+ build-all            Build the application for all supported platforms
+ docker-build-all     Build and push Docker images for all architectures
+ docker-build         Build a Docker image for a specific architecture (this copies the binary into the image)
- docker-build         Build the Docker image
+ build-docker         Build the Docker image (this builds the binary within the image)
  docker-compose-up    Start services using Docker Compose
  docker-compose-down  Stop services using Docker Compose
  docker-compose-logs  View logs from Docker Compose services